ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-In the absence of client code that utilises the function `f` provided by the output of `Make`, the project would compile without error.
+In the absence of code that utilises the function `f` provided by the output of `Make`, the project would compile without error.

 However, since `Make` is invoked to create module `IterPrint` in `funkt.ml`, the project will fail to compile with the following error message: